 A non-Supervisor trustee must have the Access Control right [A] to make trustee assignments in a directory or file.
-A user with the Access Control right cannot modify the rights of a user with the Supervisor right.
+The Access Control right does not allow the user to add or remove the Supervisor right.

 Default Trustee Rights

 When you assign a trustee for a directory, the default rights are Read and File Scan [RF].
 Any trustee assignment, whether for a directory or a file, also includes the right to see the path leading from the root to that directory or file.
 These are made visible by the visibility function; they are not actually set on the directories in the path.